-This semester, we have 15 laboratories available for you.
-11 labs are Rutgers University-Camden (RUC) labs, and 4 labs are Cooper Medical School of Rowan University (CMSRU).
 Once students are accepted to a research lab for shadowing, they will spend a few hours each week (1-4 hours, depending on the agreement between the student and the professor) in the lab interacting with the professor and their graduate students.
 Students are not expected to perform experiments or do lab chores (e.g. dishwashing).

 How to Submit Your Application

-The application window opens from September 24 starting at 9 a.m. through September 27 closing at 5 p.m.
+The application window opens from September 23 starting at 9 a.m. through September 27 closing at 5 p.m.
 Complete the form below and click “Submit”.

 Lab options are below the form.
 You may choose up to 4 labs.

-Follow the instructions and the application time-period strictly.
+Follow the instructions and the application time period strictly.

 - Resume (1 page) and Cover Letter/Personal Statement (maximum 1 page).
 Use the .pdf file format.